rkiesler1/sbnewcomers/README.md

 3. Copy the file `.env_sample` to `.env`

-4. Edit the file `.env` and update with your SBNC login credentials
+4. Edit the file `.env` and update with your SBNC login credentials:

    ```ini
    wildapricot_user_id=<your_sbnc_user_id>
    wildapricot_password=<your_sbnc_password>